braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization/customizing_feed.md

 # Customizing the Content Cards feed

 You can create your own Content Cards interface by extending `ABKContentCardsTableViewController` to customize all UI elements and Content Cards behavior.
 The Content Card cells may also be subclassed and then used programmatically or by introducing a custom storyboard that registers the new classes.
 Check out the Content Cards [sample app](https://github.com/Appboy/appboy-ios-sdk/tree/master/Samples/ContentCards/BrazeContentCardsSampleApp) for a complete example.

-Alternatively, you can create a completely custom view controller and [subscribe for data updates]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/content_cards/integration/).
-In the latter case, you would need to log all view events, dismissed events, and clicks manually.
+It's also important to consider whether you should use a subclassing strategy versus a completely custom view controller and [subscribe for data updates]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/content_cards/integration/).
+For example, if you subclass the `ABKContentCardsTableViewController`, you can use the `populateContentCards` method ([below](#overriding-populated-content-cards)) to filter and order cards (recommended).
+However, if you use a complete view controller customization, you have more control over the card behavior—such as displaying in a carousel or adding interactive elements—but you then have to rely on an observer to implement ordering and filtering logic.
+You must also implement the respective analytics methods to ensure impressions, dismissal events, and clicks are properly logged.

 ## Customizing UI